Jean Baptiste, marquis de Traversay: American Revolutionary War

 In March 1781 Traversay assumed command of Aigrette, a fast 26-gun frigate assigned to the fleet of admiral de Grasse.
 Aigrettes tasks in this campaign ranged from screening Rodney's movements to running shipments of gold from Havana (Spain was subsidizing the French campaign in West Indies).
 On 30 August 1781 the French fleet arrived at Chesapeake Bay.
-French troops disembarked to encircle the British force of general Corwallis.
-Aigrette, stationed at Cape Henry, seized two sloops, a brig, and a 20-gun corvette.
+French troops disembarked to encircle the British army of General Lord Cornwallis.
+Aigrette, stationed at Cape Henry, captured two sloops, a brig, and a 20-gun corvette.
 In the morning of 5 September, Aigrette was the first French ship to detect the approaching fleet of admiral Graves.
 The subsequent Battle of the Chesapeake was a strategic defeat for the British.
 Soon after the battle, Aigrette seized HMS Iris, a 34-gun frigate (originally the USS Hancock, which the British had captured in 1777).
 Traversay assumed command of Iris, leaving Aigrette in the hands of her first officer.

 In the last months of the war Iris took part in the Battle of St. Kitts.
 On the eve of the Battle of the Saintes, de Grasse detached Iris to convoy unarmed troop transports.
-Iris completed her mission while the main French force suffered a humiliating defeat.
+Iris completed her mission while the main French fleet suffered a crushing defeat.
 In the late stages of war Iris continued reconnaissance, bounty hunting, and finally performed a diplomatic mission, bringing an offer of a ceasefire to British-occupied New York.
 Traversay was honored with the French Order of Saint Louis (awarded before the defeat at the Saintes), and a membership in the American Society of the Cincinnati.
 He became captain of the first rank in 1786, at the age of only 32.